 Click here to view a map and listings of West End businesses!

 As you step off the bricks at 10th Street and head toward the mountains, you encounter a culinary wonderland that includes a plethora of delectable options to tantalize your taste buds.
-Located across 10th Street in the old Tom's Tavern building and bringing its locavore-centered fare to the venerable corner.
+Located across 10th Street in the old Tom's Tavern building, SALT the Bistro brings locavore-centered fare to the venerable corner.
 Just a door down, newbie Wild Standard (1043 Pearl St.), inhabits the historic space that was Juanita's and has a constantly changing menu that takes you on a globe-trotting seafood expedition.

-Continuing down the block, of course there’s The Kitchen (1039 Pearl St.) and eponymous neighbors The Kitchen [Next Door] & The Kitchen [Upstairs], whose now legendary commitment to quality, green ideology, local and seasonal cuisine has made them a must-see on travelers’ and locals’ lists alike.
+Continuing down the block, of course there’s The Kitchen and eponymous neighbors The Kitchen [Next Door] & The Kitchen [Upstairs], whose now legendary commitment to quality, green ideology, local and seasonal cuisine has made them a must-see on travelers’ and locals’ lists alike.
 Try The Kitchen’s community night on Mondays when all of their food is presented family-style and families, friends, couples and singles come together to get to know each other and share the wonderful tastes of Colorado.

 From Tahona’s (1035 Pearl St.) tasty tequila selection (try a flight and educate yourself on anejo vs reposado) and Latin inspired food to cute-as-a-button Two Spoons (1021 Pearl St.), whose soups, gelatos and paninis are perfect on both hot and cold days, the West End is truly a foodies paradise.
 Another not-to-be-missed West End dining destination is the always popular red checkered table cloths of Pasta Jay's (1001 Pearl St.), whose Italian favorites are known far and wide.
 From Pasta Jay’s turn the corner to find some of the best Sushi in town at Sushi Tora (2014 10th St.) as well as a Macbook laptop haven inside Ozo Coffee (1015 Pearl St) which boast some of the best coffee in the West (End)!